oksana-c/uc_fedex/README.txt

 and other expenses you may incur that you want to lump in with the shipping cost.

+The admin has the option of choosing Residential or Commercial quotes.
+Shipping using the FedEx residential service costs a little more.
+Shipping to a residential address using the *commercial* service costs more plus there's an added penalty.
+So if you ship mainly to residences (whether there is a business at that residence or not), use the Residential quotes (default).
+If your customers are mostly or all commercial addresses, you may want to use the commercial quotes to present a slightly lower rate to your customer.
+Note that this selection does not actually affect the amount you pay to FedEx for the package, but it DOES affect how much you collect from your customer for shipping charges.

 Tracking information may be obtained using the uc_fedex_tracking_request() function.
 An example of how to use this function is in the code comments.